 Management is responsible for the other information.
-The other information comprises of Management's Discussion and Analysis.
+The other information comprises:

+Management's Discussion and Analysis

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audits of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audits, and remain alert for indications that the other information appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-We obtained Management's Discussion and Analysis prior to the date of this auditors' report.
-If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditors' report.
+We obtained the other information prior to the date of this auditor's report.
+If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditor's report.
 We have nothing to report in this regard.